-Ben Fagan-Watson (né Watson) is a Research Fellow at the Policy Studies Institute (PSI).
+Ben Fagan-Watson (né Watson) is a Research Fellow at the Policy Studies Institute (PSI) and CECAN's Knowledge Integrator.
 He has a long-standing interest in effective evaluation of environmental policy, and is one of the core team running the new ESRC-funded £2.45m Centre for Evaluating Complexity Across the Nexus, which will explore new methods to evaluate the effectiveness of UK environmental policy.

 He recently co-ordinated a Rapid Evidence Assessment for Defra on policy evaluation, assessing the impact and implementation of complex environmental policies on complex systems.
 He also interviewed senior staff in Defra and associated bodies for a project investigating how Defra can enhance in-house policy evaluation.